a-t-em/Store-Products-RAG-App/README.md

 1. Clone the repo
 2. Run `make install` in the terminal to install all the dependencies in `requirements.txt`.
 3. Run  `make start-elasticsearch` to spin up the docker container hosting elasticsearch.
+4. Run `make start-loki` to set up Grafana connection.
-4. Run `make run` to launch the RAG app.
+5. Run `make run` to run the logging script in `monitoring.py` and launch the RAG app (`app.py `).
-5. Run `make test` to test the connection with the endpoint of the RAG app by sending a POST request.
+6. Run `make test` to test the connection with the endpoint of the RAG app by sending a POST request.
+7. Log in to Grafana on localhost 3100 and import logs for monitoring the queries to the app.